tommy-mor/wiki-1/content/posts/gemini.md

 +++
 title = "Gemini"
 author = ["Jacob Chvatal"]
-lastmod = 2020-08-01T23:47:46-07:00
+lastmod = 2020-08-02T19:37:43-07:00
 slug = "gemini"
 draft = false
 +++

-http is a bloated protocol.
+Http is a bloated protocol.
-any visit to the website of a large company will tell you this. significant sizes of applications (often over 5 mb!), load times, and the constant reminder to consent to cookies are all emblematic of what our internet has become -- a service hostile to its users for the sake of profit. practically every website you visit tracks your information to collect both analytics and personal data, assembling a profile of you that can be sold to advertisers, government agencies and whoever else wants a cut of your data.
+Any visit to the website of a large company will tell you this.

-enter gemini.
+Significant sizes of applications (often over 5 megabytes!), load times, and the constant reminder to consent to cookies are all emblematic of what our internet has become -- a service hostile to its users for the sake of profit.
-this is a new protocol for browsing the internet founded by solderpunk. it's designed only to serve data, and intends to foster a friendlier internet -- one in which arbitrary information can't be passed from consumer to producer no matter what the motivation.
+Practically every website you visit tracks your information to collect both analytics and personal data, assembling a profile of you that can be sold to advertisers, government agencies and whoever else wants a cut of your data.

-Gemini is a neat new minimal web framework.
+Gemini is a new protocol for browsing the internet founded by solderpunk. it's designed only to serve data, and intends to foster a friendlier internet -- one in which arbitrary information can't be passed from consumer to producer no matter what the motivation.

-It's like Gopher but also serves websites with HTTPS.
+Gemini can be thought of as the HTTPS equivalent of Gopher: all traffic is secured and encrypted.

 ## Tools {#tools}